 Macronutrients are nutrients that provide energy for your body.

-Below 50g of net carbs each day is sufficient for most people to stay in ketosis.
+Below 50g of net carbs each day is enough for most people to stay in ketosis.
 Make sure to get your carbs from vegetables (10-15g), nuts and seeds (5-10g), and fruits (5-10g).
 Keep in mind that in Europe food labels generally show net carbs, while America shows total carbs.
 Calculate net carbs by subtracting fiber from total carbs.

 It is important to get enough protein to maintain your muscles, but not too much or it will kick you out of ketosis.

 See Protein Intake While Dieting and the book The Art and Science of Low Carbohydrate Performance for details.
-The maximum protein level used here is based on research paper "Dietary protein for athletes: From requirements to optimum adaptation" analyzed in "The Myth of 1 g/lb: Optimal Protein Intake for Bodybuilders".
+The maximum protein level used here is based on the research paper "Dietary protein for athletes: From requirements to optimum adaptation" analyzed in "The Myth of 1 g/lb: Optimal Protein Intake for Bodybuilders".
 Even professional body builders should have no benefit in going above the upper limit used here.
-The values here are in g/lbs of lean bodymass, while in the previous link they talk about g/lbs of total body weight.
+The values here are in g/lbs of lean body mass, while in the previous link they talk about g/lbs of total body weight.
 That's why the number here seems a bit higher.

 Here you can choose your caloric intake.
 Try a moderate deficit and only go lower if you feel comfortable after about a week.

 Fat intake depends on your goal.
 If you want to lose weight, your total calories have to be below your maintenance calories of kcal.
-Think of fat as your healthy filler nutrient: To maintain your current weight, fill all of the remaining calories up with g fat.
+Think of fat as your healthy filler nutrient.
+To maintain your current weight, fill all the remaining calories up with g fat.
 Don't go below g of fat.

-Also, you should not go below 30g of daily fat to prevent formation of gallstones.
+Also, you should not go below 30g of daily fat to prevent the formation of gallstones.
 (See TAaSoLCL page 168).

 Here are your personal macros: